technologiestiftung/stadtpuls-story-template/README.md

 ---

-Also, some images should be adapted as well:
+Some images should be adapted as well:

-* `src/images/social-image.jpg`: This file is the preview that is displayed when sharing via social media or messenger apps such a Slack or WhatsApp.
+* `src/YOUR-STORY/images/social-image.jpg`: This file is the preview that is displayed when sharing via social media or messenger apps such as Slack or WhatsApp.
-* `src/images/author-1.png` and `src/images/author-2.png`: The portraits of the authors.
-These images were made with the Sketch app.
-The design file is in the `design-resources` folder.
+* `src/YOUR-STORY/images/author-1.png` and `src/YOUR-STORY/images/author-2.png`: The portraits of the authors.

+These images were made with the [Sketch app](https://www.sketch.com/).
+The design files are in the `design-resources` folder.
+We also provided [Adobe Photoshop](https://www.adobe.com/de/products/photoshop.html) templates which are also in the `design-resources` folder.

 ### Adapting the content-code